 Whistleblower EMS Fraud Case Settles for $21 MILLION

-[February 2019 update] Dr. Stephen Dean filed a whistleblower action against East Texas Medical Center Regional Healthcare System, Inc. and East Texas Medical Center Regional Health Services, Inc. and their affiliated ambulance company, Paramedics Plus, LLC (“Paramedics Plus”).
+In February 2019, Dr. Stephen Dean filed a whistleblower action against East Texas Medical Center Regional Healthcare System, Inc. and East Texas Medical Center Regional Health Services, Inc. and their affiliated ambulance company, Paramedics Plus, LLC (“Paramedics Plus”).
 He claimed the companies offered kickbacks to several municipal entities to secure their lucrative ambulance business, including Emergency Medical Services Authority of Alameda County, California and Pinellas County Emergency Medical Services Authority in Florida.

 The kickback allegations against ParamedicsPlus involve both political contributions to elected officials where the services were performed and a novel arrangement called a “profit cap.”